-In the western part of Troodos mountains, in Nicosia district, it is located the widely venerated Monastery of Kykkos, one of the most renowned monasteries in Cyprus, both for its spiritual but also its cultural radiance.
+Situated in the western part of the Troodos mountains, within Nicosia district, is the highly revered Kykkos Monastery, one of the most renowned monastic establishments in Cyprus, celebrated for its spiritual significance and cultural prominence.

-The name of the monastery, Kykkos, and subsequently of the mountain peak where it is located, seems to belong to Byzantine era, however, there is no exact explanation as to its etymology.
-Based on different sources, the name Kykkos originated from a plant, and more precisely from a bush, which thrived in the area, known as “kokkos”.
-Referring to the local tradition, though, it is said that the name Kykkos relates to a bird's song, that was announcing the foundation of a monastery dedicated to Virgin Mary.
-The full name of the monastery is "The Holy, Royal and Stauropegial Monastery of the Holy Virgin of Kykkos”; “royal” because the monastery was founded with an imperial order, from the Byzantine emperor Alexios Komninos, and "Stauropegial” since a cross ("stauros" in Greek) was placed at the monastery's cornerstone.
+The monastery's name, Kykkos, and the mountain peak on which it stands are believed to have originated from the Byzantine era, but the exact etymology remains unclear.
+According to some sources, the name Kykkos is linked to a plant called "kokkos," which once thrived in the area.
+Local tradition, on the other hand, attributes the name to a bird's song, signaling the establishment of a monastery dedicated to the Virgin Mary.
+The full name of the monastery is "The Holy, Royal, and Stauropegial Monastery of the Holy Virgin of Kykkos," with "royal" denoting its foundation by imperial order from Byzantine emperor Alexios Komninos, and "Stauropegial" referring to the placement of a cross ("stauros" in Greek) at the monastery's cornerstone.

-Despite being built during the 11th century, no traces remain today from the initial temple.
-The original building was constructed with wood and after fires that occurred in the area, the monastery was destroyed.
-From then on, the monastery and the surrounding buildings were rebuild, while extensions and alterations occurred leading to its current form.
-The complex consists of various constructions.
-Noteworthy are the mosaics welcoming the visitors and decorating the entrance, the corridors and the internal courtyard.
-Arriving in the center of the complex, it is found the three-aisled basilica, surrounded among others by the monks' cells, the library and the museum.
-The museum is situated in the northwest section and houses important religious artifacts, including antiquities, holy relics, byzantine icons and books.
+Although the monastery was originally built in the 11th century, no traces of the original structure remain today.
+The initial building was constructed with wood and succumbed to fires over time, leading to its destruction.
+Subsequently, the monastery and its surrounding buildings underwent reconstruction, extensions, and alterations, eventually taking on its present form.
+The complex comprises various constructions, notably adorned with welcoming mosaics at the entrance, in the corridors, and within the internal courtyard.
+At the heart of the complex stands the three-aisled basilica, surrounded by the monks' cells, the library, and the museum.
+The museum, situated in the northwest section, houses significant religious artifacts, including antiquities, holy relics, Byzantine icons, and books.

-Worthwhile is a walk towards the peak of the mountain, adjacent to the monastery.
-The path first leads to a square where it is situated the statue of Archbishop Makarios III, the first president of the Republic of Cyprus, and then, following the embellished path, the road arrives at his tomb.
-At the peak of the mountain lies an impressive, recently constructed, chapel with amazing views looking over the Troodos mountains.
-Historically, in periods of droughts or other disasters, the icon of the Virgin Mary would be brought to this point and placed on a wooden throne, thus the name of the peak "Throni" (meaning "throne").
+A rewarding walk toward the mountain peak adjacent to the monastery offers a square featuring a statue of Archbishop Makarios III, the first president of the Republic of Cyprus, and further along the embellished path, leads to his tomb.
+At the peak of the mountain stands an impressive, recently constructed chapel, providing stunning views over the Troodos mountains.
+Historically, during periods of droughts or other disasters, the icon of the Virgin Mary would be brought to this spot and placed on a wooden throne, hence the name of the peak "Throni" (meaning "throne").

-A remarkable monument, both of religious and historical interest, the Monastery of Kykkos remains as one the principal monasteries of the island.
-Born from the auspices of the emperor, this spiritual and cultural center live in splendor since its early years, receiving numbers of visitors throughout the year.
+A remarkable monument of both religious and historical importance, the Kykkos Monastery remains one of the foremost monasteries on the island.
+Emerging from imperial auspices, this spiritual and cultural center has flourished since its early years, attracting numerous visitors throughout the year.